McSherry/McSherry.SemanticVersioning/docs/README.md

 [5]: https://ci.appveyor.com/api/projects/status/2cwcupcpk6ja90i4?branch=master
 [6]: https://ci.appveyor.com/project/McSherry/libsemver-net

-`libSemVer.NET` is a library, targeting .NET Framework 4.5 and written in C#, that handles [Semantic Versions][1]. `libSemVer.NET` takes care of parsing, comparing, and formatting semantic versions.
+`McSherry.SemanticVersioning` is a library, targeting .NET Framework 4.5 and written in C#, that handles [Semantic Versions][1]. `McSherry.SemanticVersioning` takes care of parsing, comparing, and formatting semantic versions.

 [1]: http://semver.org

 The library is intended to be an easy-to-use, "plug and play" component of any piece of software that needs to work with semantic versions, such as package managers or self-updating programs.

+In addition, the library provides support for version range specifications in the style of `node-semver`, and contains utilities for working with Monotonic Versions as well.

 ## Getting Started